cscorley/Kaleidoscope/README.md

 #endif
 ```

-This very simple test checks if a keycode for the letter 'a' is present in a keyboard
+This very simple test checks if a keycode for the letter 'a' (defined as `Key_A` by the Kaleidoscope firmware) is present in a keyboard
 report that is generated as a reaction on a key at matrix position (row = 2, col = 1) being tapped
 (pressed and immediately released).